Logistic Performance Management Using Data Analytics

 Time stamps are estimated considering the requested delivery date.
 We use the target lead times of each step from creation to delivery to estimate the time stamps.

-There is no point, from an operational point of view, to look only at the OTIF at delivery.
+There is no point in looking only at the OTIF at delivery.

 The segmentation by sub-process is mandatory to monitor the performance of each leg of the logistic network: